Gary Blasi: Professional Recognition

 Blasi was named one of the top 100 lawyers in California in 2007, cited as the "go-to lawyer for community groups in need of advice."

 He received the 2012 Humanitarian Award by the American Civil Liberties Union (ACLU) of Southern California.
 The award was granted for his contribution to a challenge to the Department of Veterans Affairs’ alleged discrimination against severely disabled veterans and misappropriation of land intended to be used solely for their benefit.

-In 2013, Blasi received the California State Bar’s Loren Miller Legal Services Award.
+In 2013, Blasi received the California State Bar's Loren Miller Legal Services Award.
 The award is given to one lawyer in California each year for his or her work in extending legal services to the poor.

 In 2015, Blasi was named a California Lawyer Attorney of the Year (CLAY) in the public interest category.
-The award recognized his work as part of a team of lawyers who won the first significant reform in decades of Los Angeles County’s General Relief program, which provides assistance to more than 100,000 homeless and indigent people.
+The award recognized his work as part of a team of lawyers who won the first significant reform in decades of Los Angeles County's General Relief program, which provides assistance to more than 100,000 homeless and indigent people.

 In 2016, Blasi was again named a California Lawyer Attorney of the Year (CLAY) in the public interest category.
 The award recognized his work as part of a team of lawyers who successfully sued the U.S. Department of Veterans Affairs (VA) on behalf of homeless veterans in Southern California, especially those with disabilities, who were being denied access to care that could only be provided if they were housed.

 Also in 2016, the Western Center on Law and Poverty awarded the Earl Johnson Equal Justice Award to Professor Blasi, in recognition of his work with the Center and his many contributions to the realization for the poor of equal justice under law.

 Academic Research and Publications

 Professor Blasi's academic research draws on cognitive science and social psychology to better understand such problems as how people understand the causes of problems like homelessness or poverty, how advocates can best deal with the consequences of racial and other stereotypes, and how large bureaucracies can better respond to the needs of poor people and people living with disabilities.
 Selected articles and reports by Professor Blasi include:

-System Justification Theory and Research: Implications for Law, Legal Advocacy, and Social Justice (with Jon Jost), in Ideology, Psychology, and Law (edited by Jon Hanson, Oxford University Press, 2011).
+System Justification Theory and Research: Implications for Law, Legal Advocacy, and Social Justice (with John T. Jost), in Ideology, Psychology, and Law (edited by Jon Hanson, Oxford University Press, 2011).

 Are Ideal Litigators White?
 Measuring the Myth of Colorblindness (with Nilanjana Dasgupta, Kumar Yogeeswaran, & Jerry Kang), 7 Journal of Empirical Legal Studies 886-915 (2010).

 The Los Angeles Taxi Workers Alliance (with Jackie Leavitt), in Working for Justice: The L.A.
 Model of Organizing and Advocacy (edited by Ruth Milkman, Joshua Bloom and Victor Narro, Cornell University Press, 2010).